Mont-de-Marsan

-Mont-de-Marsan ([mɔ̃ d(ə) maʁsɑ̃]; Occitan: Lo Mont de Marçan) is a commune and capital of the Landes department, Nouvelle-Aquitaine, southwestern France.
+Mont-de-Marsan ([mɔ̃ d(ə) maʁsɑ̃]; Occitan: Lo Mont de Marçan) is the prefecture of and a commune in the Landes department, Nouvelle-Aquitaine, Southwestern France.

 Population

 Military installations

 The French Air and Space Force operates the Constantin Rozanoff Mont-de-Marsan Air Base about 2 kilometres north of the town.
 The base includes CEAM (the French air force military experimentation and trials organisation), an air defense radar command reporting centre and an air defence control training site.
 Mont-de-Marsan Air Base was formerly home to France's first operational squadron of nuclear bombers, the Dassault Mirage IVA.